STEM Career

 Get a step above everyone else by having a summer internship.
 You might think you are too young, but all of these internships are for high school students.
 Some of them pay pretty well too!

 Unfortunately there are too many internships out there to list on this page.
-Some great places to start are listed below, but just make sure you know that even though you might be in high school, employers still want you as an intern!
+Some great places to start are listed below, and there are internship links for high school and college students.

 NOAA